AvogatoWizardWhisker/AvogatoWizardWhisker/README.md

 # Greetings 👋

-Hi, I'm **@AvogatoWizardWhisker**, a digital marketer enthusiast and computer aficionado.
+Hi, I'm **Solus Gameolus**, a digital marketer enthusiast and computer aficionado.
 I'm on a quest to conquer the realms of C#, HTML, and CSS.

 With a moniker that conjures images of a mystical feline wielding a wand in one paw and a ripe avocado in the other, he navigates the digital jungle with the kindergarten level of a coder and the skills of a marketer.